Arab-Urbanism/palurban/content/theme/vernacular-informal.en.md

 ## Key Questions

-- What constitutes vernacular and ‘informal’ built environments in Palestine?
+- What constitutes vernacular and “informal” built environments in Palestine?
 - What commonalities does vernacular architecture in Palestine have with other vernacular forms of architecture found in Bilad al-Sham and the Mediterranean?
 - How have colonialism and the forces of modern capitalism contributed to the shaping of the informal built environments?
 How does informality in Palestine intersect with similar phenomena globally?
-- What agency do Palestinians have over the production of their ‘ínformal’ environments?
+- What agency do Palestinians have over the production of their “informal” environments?
 - How are the vernacular and the informal intertwined in Palestine and beyond?

 ## Key Cases